Carreau/phd-dissertation/parts/part1.rst

 .. figure:: /figs/MKV.png
     :width: 70%

-    Maxwell model schematic on the right and Kelvin-Voight model on the right.
+    Maxwell model schematic on the right and Kelvin-Voigt model on the right.
     Both are a simple approach to express the properties of a viscoelastic model.
 The response to a creep compliance will differ in both case.
-Maxwell model will mostly behave like  a fluid with viscosity :math:`\eta` after a long time, where the Kelvin-Voight model will mostly reflect the elastic component at constant stress exerted.
+Maxwell model will mostly behave like  a fluid with viscosity :math:`\eta` after a long time, where the Kelvin-Voigt model will mostly reflect the elastic component at constant stress exerted.
 (Schematic in Public Domain, adapted from Wikimedia).